SciPyCourse2021/notes/09_pandas/09_pandas.md

     - what kind of object is this? try `type(missd)`
     - what happens if you try to convert this list of variable length lists to an array?
         - `a = np.array(missd)`
-        - not all the rows are the same length, converting to an array doesn't have any benefit
+        - not all the rows are the same length ("ragged"), converting to an array doesn't have any benefit
         - the hint that something is wrong is that `dtype=object` instead of say `dtype=int`
         - `a.shape` is `(3,)` and `a.ndim` is `1`, i.e. this is just a 1D array
         - `a[:, 0]` gives an IndexError, again because it isn't 2D